jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 ![Heat Map](docs/Screenshots/HeatMap.png)
 ![Map Overlays](docs/Screenshots/MapOverlays.png)

+## Contributing ##
+If you would like to add a feature or fix a known issue, please add any contributions to the `develop` branch and raise a pull request.

 ## License ##
-Bindings & demo provided under the MIT license.
+The Bindings, SDKTools and SDKDemo are provided under the MIT license.
 See LICENSE for details.

 ## Thanks ##
 [Skobbler](http://www.skobbler.com/)